banjoseyi/alx-low_level_programming/0x12-singly_linked_lists/README.md

-0x12-singly_linked_lists
+singly_linked_lists

 0. Write a function that prints all the elements of a list_t list.

 1. Write a function that returns the number of elements in a linked list_t list.